anonymous-hippo/PolySI/artifact/README.md

-# PolySI Artifact
+# PolySI

-This directory contains the software artifact of PolySI.
-It includes:
+This repo contains the software artifact of PolySI, including:

 1. The source code of PolySI, which is our implementation of the algorithms described in the paper.